pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Aanlysis-I-The-Math-of-LDA.md

 # Introduction

-Latent Dirichlet Allocation (LDA), introduced in a 2003 paper, is a soft-clustering method widely used for topic modeling of text documents in a corpus, with applications extending to other domains.
+Latent Dirichlet Allocation (LDA), introduced in <a href="">this 2003 paper</a>, is a clustering method, widely used for the topic modeling of text documents in a corpus, with applications extending to other domains.

 As a quick sidenote, it is unrelated to Linear Discriminant Analysis, a dimension-reduction technique which shares the acronym LDA.

-Latent Dirichlet Allocation is an unsupervised learning method, meaning topic-labels for the documents are not provided during training, nor specified by the model.
+Latent Dirichlet Allocation is an unsupervised learning method, meaning topic-labels for the documents are not provided during training, nor produced by the model.
 Instead, we provide the number of topics $K$, and expect the analysis to group and distinguish documents in a meaningful way (if not, try adjusting $K$).
 It is possible to transform the process into one which allows us to make predictions in a more supervised way (called sLDA), and we'll explore that in the next article.